Only this pageAll pages

 Peg Stability Module (PSM)

 The PSM (Peg Stability Module) is designed to maintain the peg of stablecoins through a fixed 1:1 exchange rate (e.g., between USDD and USDT).
-Users can exchange one stablecoin (such as USDT) for USDD directly, with no slippage.
+Users can exchange one stablecoin (such as USDT and USDC) for USDD directly, with no slippage.
 This process involves:

 • Minting: When users exchange USDT for USDD, the system mints new USDD and sends it to the user while depositing the USDT into the reserve pool.